AmatanHead/collective-blog/README.md

 * Ban a member.
 * Change blog's settings.

-Each user has its raiting (karma).
+Each user has its rating (karma).
 Users can vote up and down for any other users raising and dropping his karma respectively.
-Also, each member has individual blog's raiting, one value per each blog.
+Also, each member has individual blog's rating, one value per each blog.
 This value only matters inside that particular blog and changes while blog members are voting for comments and posts.

 ## Tools

 * [Django](https://www.djangoproject.com) along with plugins for captcha, CKEditor, and maybe more.
 * [CKEditor](http://ckeditor.com) for WYSIWYG support.

+## Development status

+* <s>User auth</s> — done
+* User profiles
+* Blogs
+* Posts
+* Comments

+## Project structure

+* `collective_blog` — django project
+** `collective_blog` — root app; Holds config, root url dispatcher, common css, scripts, and templates.
+** `user` — auth and user profile stuff, everything behind `/u/`; Holds auth logic and user profiles.